The Camino Frances

-The Camino Frances has 3 types of weather:
+The French Way has 3 types of weather:

 - The first part of the route, from Saint-Jean-Pied-de-port to Pamplona, crosses the Pyrenees and the snow can block the way up until as late as March and as early as November.
-A small part of the Camino in Rabanal (after Astorga), and in O Ceibrero can also experience heavy snowfalls until March.
+A small part of the Camino in Rabanal (after Astorga), and in O Cebreiro can also experience heavy snowfalls until March.

 - Galicia (and the last 100km of the Camino Frances from Sarria) is wonderful year-round.
-Weather-wise, fom mid-November to early March, it can be a bit wet and cold (5 or 10 degrees celsius).
-The summer average is 25 degrees celsius, which is acceptable.
-However, the most popular walking times remains spring and autumn due to the pleasant weather.
+Weather-wise, from mid-November to early March, it can be a bit wet and cold (5 or 10 degrees Celsius).
+The summer average is 25 degrees Celsius, which is acceptable.
+However, the most popular walking times remain spring and autumn due to the pleasant weather.

 The Terrain On The French Way

 In terms of ascent and descent, you can expect +/- 400m each day, which is OK but not really challenging (in terms of comparison, the GR20 or TMB give you 1500 to 2000m per day).

 The Camino Frances takes you on a mix of dirt tracks (50%) and quiet country roads (50%).
 The Camino never runs on busy roads or highways.
 It is a traditional countryside experience.

 The Sections Of The Camino Frances

-This is the complete itinerary for the traditional stages of the Camino Frances (French Way).
+This is the complete itinerary for the traditional stages of the French Way, also known as the Camino Frances.
 Please note that ‘split days’ have not been included in the list.

 St-Jean-Pied-de-Port to Pamplona

-The first section of the French Way, Camino Frances starts in St Jean Pied de Port in the French Basque Country, crosses the Pyrenees and finishes in the city of Pamplona, world-famous for its Bull Run, San Fermín.
+The first section of the French Way, the starts in St Jean Pied de Port in the French Basque Country and crosses the Pyrenees, finishing in the city of Pamplona, world-famous for its Bull Run, San Fermín.
 This is one of the most challenging but beautiful parts, especially if you take the ‘Napoleon Route’ over the Roncesvalles Pass (1450m).
 The views of the Pyrenees are worth the effort!
 Over 20,000 pilgrims choose to start their ‘way’ to Santiago de Compostela in Saint Jean each year, covering nearly 800km across the north of Spain.

 Pamplona to Logrono